Free Printable Frog Pond Pretend Play Set

-Spring is here and what better way to celebrate than with Pond Play Dough!
+Spring is here and what better way to celebrate than with a Frog Pond Play Dough activity!
 These adorable frogs on a lily pad printable craft will keep your preschooler or kindergartner engaged for hours!
 The frog and lily pad pictures include tadpoles and frogs, as well as elements of a perfect little froggy habitat.

 Just print on card stock and laminate for durability.
 If you don’t have a laminator, clear contact paper is heavy duty and amazing.
 You can also opt to just print and play until those frogs wear out.